mmichilot/AD9833-Library/README.md

 phase(uint32_t phase) - Sets the phase.
 By default it will write to the PHASE0 register, but a second argument can be passed to specify which phase register to write to.

+switchFrequency() - switches the frequency register

+switchPhase() - switches the phase register

 # In-progress
-switchFreq() - switches the frequency register

-switchPhase() - switches the phase register

 The ability to change the type of waveform (square, triangle, etc...).

-I want to also make the frequency register writes more efficient.
-Right now two writes are always being used in order to write, but I want to make it so that only two writes would be needed if all 28 bits are changed, otherwise only write the appropriate lower or upper bits.